 Posts in the 'backyard wedding' Category

-Hey, BABs!
-It’s been a minute since we’ve had a good dose of inspiration around here.
-And these summer nights sitting under twinkly lights at the local watering hole, kicking back with my favorite people and basking in the love and friendship around me had me majorly inspired to dream up a pretty backyard wedding inspiration board.
+These summer nights sitting under twinkly lights at the local watering hole, kicking back with my favorite people and basking in the love and friendship around me had me majorly inspired to dream up a pretty backyard wedding inspiration board.
 A beautiful, light gown paired with muted and understated earrings and a simple headband.
-Eclectic table accents include a sparkly runner and a lacy blue runner to highlight the varied tableware patterns and colorful glassware.
-A proper amount of gold and color to delight and luxuriate.
+Eclectic table accents include a sparkly runner and a lacy blue runner to highlight the varied tableware patterns and colorful glassware with proper amount of gold and color to delight and luxuriate.

 Chinese Lanterns, Luna Bazaar | “Aurelia” Hoop Earrings, Ruche | “Marvelous Maven” Heel in Mint, ModCloth | “Inside Out” Bowl, Anthropologie | Sequin Table Runner in Gold, Koyal Wholesale | “A Lace for Everyone” Table Runner, ModCloth | “Mira” Gown, BHLDN | Brass Flora Indie Headband, Ruche

 What do you think of a pretty, intimate wedding under the stars with your nearest and dearest?

 I’m about to tell you something you might find shocking.
 But hold onto your hats, because our wedding is going to be a….MEAT FREE ZONE!